IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 You can invoke the `generateIdentity` method using any of the four accepted formats for DII, for any specific user.
 The DII format might vary per user, but you can only send one value per user.

-The following examples demonstrate the different ways that you can configure the UID2 mobile SDK and list the requirements for the DII passed into the SDK.
+The following examples demonstrate the different ways that you can configure the UID2 mobile SDK and list the requirements for the DII passed into the SDK:

 - Configure for Email Address
 - Configure for Hashed Email Address